jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 Vocabulary is often overlooked.
 Don't skip out on it!
 It helps build confidence and it will solidify what you know.
 It's also a great tool to fight imposter syndrome.
 Knowing the vocabulary will allow you to build **expertise**.

 To learn and remember vocabulary, use a *spaced-repetition system* such as [Anki](https://apps.ankiweb.net/).
-I used it when I was studying TypeScript.
+I used it with my TypeScript learning project.
 You can use it to remember things such as:

 - terminology
 - concepts